 Read more about Catherine's choice "Yorkshire Dales Here"

 Jason Welsh - "London provides that sense of awe and excitement!"

-My one place to holiday in England for the rest of time would be London.
+My one place would be London.
 Some people may get tired of the noise and crowds but coming from a small town on the coast, London provides that sense of awe and excitement that no other can.
 There is always an event or festival being held that you really should check out, always new restaurants and bars popping up that you really must try, and there is always a plethora of interesting people to meet.

 Read more about Jason's choice "London Here"

 The Doshis - "It would definitely be Cotswolds!"

 If I could only holiday in one place for the rest of time, then it would definitely be Cotswolds.
 Cotswolds is renowned for its pretty little towns and villages all identified by their golden coloured stone buildings.
 You need to see for yourself why this region in England has been captivating visitors for centuries.
 Its beautiful rural landscape, stately homes and gardens, quaint historical towns, farmers’ markets, antique shops - all make for an unforgettable holiday experience.
 There are so many hidden villages to explore and so many walking trails (from leisurely strolls to hilly hikes) that I never get bored of visiting Cotswolds.

 Anca - "It would have to be London!"